EcoMedia/givewith-fe-challenge-01/README.md

 To get started, please clone this repo.

 You may use any front-end technologies you would like to create the user interface.
-We are familiar with [React](https://reactjs.org/) + [Typescript](https://www.typescriptlang.org/) and we've heard great things about [Vue](https://vuejs.org/).
-We recommend using whatever you're comfortable with.
+We are familiar with [React](https://reactjs.org/) + [Typescript](https://www.typescriptlang.org/) and we've heard great things about [Vue](https://vuejs.org/), but please use whatever you're comfortable with.

 Please limit your time on this exercise to a few hours